Harpsichord Concerto in E major, BWV 1053

 The Harpsichord Concerto in E major, BWV 1053, is a concerto for harpsichord and string orchestra by Johann Sebastian Bach.
-It is the second of Bach's keyboard concerto composed in 1738, scored for keyboard and baroque string orchestra.
+It is the second of Bach's keyboard concertos composed in 1738, scored for keyboard and baroque string orchestra.
 The movements were reworkings of parts of two of Bach's church cantatas composed in 1726: the solo obbligato organ played the sinfonias for the two fast movements; and the remaining alto aria provided the slow movement.

 Historical context

 Like the other harpsichord concertos, BWV 1053 is generally agreed to be a transcription of a lost instrumental concerto.
 As with the harpsichord concerto BWV 1052, all the movements had previous incarnations in Leipzig cantatas written ten or more years prior to the 1738 or 1739 autograph manuscript, with the part of the melody instrument written for obbligato organ.
 The first and second movements of BWV 1053 corresponds to the opening Sinfonia (in D major) and alto aria "Stirb in mir, Welt" (in B minor) in Gott soll allein mein Herze haben, BWV 169; and the finale to the opening Sinfonia (in E major) in Ich geh und suche mit Verlangen, BWV 49.
 The cantatas, part of a series where Bach developed the obbligato organ as a chamber or orchestral instrument, were first performed in October and November 1726 in the Thomaskirche, within two weeks of each other.
 The scoring in BWV 169 includes two oboes and a taille as ripieno instruments in the sinfonia and an oboe d'amore in the aria.
 In the aria, the lines of the alto soloist and organ weave around each in what Alfred Dürr has described as "undoubtedly one of the most inspired vocal pieces that Bach ever wrote ... a passionate submersion in heavenly love."

 As Wolff (1994) comments, this shows the subtleties in Bach's process of arrangement.
 In this case the superposition of the additional vocal line over the keyboard part "aims at the exploration, enrichment and perfection of the original compositional material."
 An oboe d'amore was also added as a ripieno instrument in the sinfonia of BWV 49.